 Q: What supporting application materials are required?

 - Three letters of recommendation.
 Letters of recommendation should be submitted online.
 Do not submit paper copies of letter or coversheet by mail.

 - Statement of purpose.
 The statement should be submitted online.
 This should include three sections: your statement, your personal achievements/contributions and your resume/CV.
+For more information, visit this link.
 There is no length requirement.
+Normally, a statement is about 2 pages, but it can vary.
 Do not submit paper copies of the statement by mail.

 - Official TOEFL/IELTS scores (when applicable)

 - Official copy of transcripts.
 Official transcripts with transcript key should be uploaded to your application.
 Please note that the transcripts for 12 or more units are required, unless the course name, grade, and units received appears on the home university transcript.
 If your application includes non-English transcripts, an English translation provided by the school must be included.

 Important Notes on Transcripts